txt/seng18/doc/syllabus.md

 -  Its ok to "fail" and say the old way was better.
 The thing here is can you maintain someone else's code and can you evaluate it.
+- Reports must  be in pdf generated from Word of Latex using [these templates](https://www.acm.org/publications/proceedings-template-16dec2016); e.g. [this doc](https://www.acm.org/binaries/content/assets/publications/article-templates/sig-alternate-sample.pdf).
+Reports that are too short or expand font size or margins sizes will lose points proprotional to that expansion.

-- You will collecting eval data from your peers.
+- You will be collecting eval data from your peers.
 This means you are now the gaurdians of that private data.
   Remember the 3Rs of data collection:
       - The right to be anonymous: no one should be able to identify individuals in your data.
 Don't store free text names in Github!